-G Protein-Dependent Signaling through ACKR3.
-Many studies have shown that ligand binding to ACKR3 does not result in either coupling to or activation of G proteins, or the triggering of signaling pathways typical of G proteins, in contrast to CXCR4.
-In fact, ACKR3 lacks the specific DRY-LAIV motif on the intracellular side of the receptor that is essential for G protein interaction in other chemokine receptors, and instead presents a DRYLSIT motif (Ulvmar et al., 2011).
-However, efforts on creating a chimeric ACKR3 where the DRYLSIT is replaced by the corresponding DRYLAIV motif of CXCR4 failed to induce CXCL12-mediated signaling, such as G protein activation, intracellular Ca2+ mobilization, G protein-mediated ERK phosphorylation, or chemotaxis
+Many studies have shown that ligand binding to ACKR3 does not result in either coupling to or activation of G proteins, or the triggering of signalling pathways typical of G proteins, in contrast to CXCR4.
+In fact, ACKR3 lacks the specific DRYLAIV motif in the intracellular side of the receptor that is essential for G protein interaction in other chemokine receptors, and instead presents a DRYLSIT motif (Ulvmar et al., 2011).
+However, efforts on creating a chimeric ACKR3 where the DRYLSIT is replaced by the corresponding DRYLAIV motif of CXCR4, failed to induce CXCL12-mediated signalling, such as G protein activation, intracellular Ca2+ mobilisation, G protein-mediated extracellular signal-regulated kinase (ERK) phosphorylation or chemotaxis (Hoffmann et al., 2012;